caetas/GenerativeZoo/README.md

 ## License

-This project is licensed under the terms of the `No license` license.
+This project is licensed under the terms of the `CC-BY-4.0` license.
 See [LICENSE](LICENSE) for more details.

 ## References